rndme/intraHTML/README.md

 The [infoview demo](http://danml.com/intrahtml/demos/infoview/) makes the parts and workings clear.

-If you have html that defines 1000 table rows and you change 1 row, only 1 row on the screen will be adjusted, preserving text inputs and selections on the 999 unchanged rows.

 ## Why use it?
 It combines the user-friendliness of data-binding with the flexibility of html string generation.